Licensing criteria for hospital-based ECE services

-Research has shown that the factor that most contributes to reducing injuries and fatalities during any emergency procedures is regular practice.
+Research has shown that the factor that most contributes to reducing injuries and fatalities during any emergency situation is regular practice.
 This ensures that staff and volunteers are familiar with procedures.

 In the event of an emergency, hospital play specialists may have a useful role in supporting children who are distressed, and should be prepared with strategies for such situations.

-The following activities will support all adults being with the emergency procedures:
+The following activities will support all adults being with the emergency drill procedures:

-- Emergency procedure briefing for all relieving staff and volunteers.
+- Emergency drill procedure briefing for all relieving staff and volunteers.